This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Each tool folds into a wooden handle for easy use.
 The build quality is sturdy and secure, ensuring safe operation and transport.
 If you want a quality kids first pocket knife you can trust, Huckleberry has you covered.

 Best Safe Pocket Knife for Kids and Toddlers

-We bought this for my 2-year-old son years ago, and it’s been one of the most used and best loved adventure toys we’ve ever had.
+We bought this knife set for my 2-year-old son years ago, and it’s been one of the most used and best loved adventure toys we’ve ever had.
 I feel like I can’t say enough great things about this plastic pocket knife!

-If you’d feel safer giving your child a kids play pocket knife rather than a wooden one, consider the Theo Klein-Victorinox Swiss Army Knife.
+If you’d feel safer giving your child a kids play pocket knife set rather than a wooden one, consider the Theo Klein-Victorinox Swiss Army Knife.
 It resembles the classic Swiss Army Knife but with plastic tools instead of stainless steel.

 As the best toy pocket knife for kids, the Theo Klein-Victorinox Swiss Army Knife features a total of six tools, including a knife, saw, spoon, fork, bottle opener, and magnifying glass.
 By using this kids toy pocket knife, your kids will be able to safely learn how to hold and use a pocket knife.

 The best pocket knife for kids is only as good as the one wielding it.
 When looking for a kids small pocket knife that won’t risk injury, such as one for toddlers, you can’t just hand them a stainless steel blade.

 That’s where JJ’s LockBack Wooden Pocket Knife comes into play.
 As its name suggests, your little one is getting a kids toy pocket knife with a wooden blade.
 While it is designed just like a traditional kids small pocket knife, everything is made with safety and learning in mind.